LanmanGroup/iframemanager/README.md

     currLang: 'en',     // current language of the notice (must also be defined in the "languages" object below)
     autoLang: false,    // if enabled => use current client's browser language
                         // instead of currLang [OPTIONAL]

-    services : {
+    showBtn: true,      // if false, remove buttons (you can skip loadBtn and loadAllBtn options) services : {
         myservice : {